 The beaches are family-friendly, and the famous Coogee Pavilion is a real drawcard.

 Freshwater is the 20th most expensive suburb in the country.

 Boasting epic sunrises and beaches to die for, the area is widely accepted as being the birthplace of Australian surfing, thanks to a visit by Hawaiian World Champion Duke Kahanamoku back in 1914.

 Freshwater is 17km from the CBD in the Northern Beaches.

 Okay, so it’s a fair hike out of Sydney, but Umina Beach may be worth the 85km drive from the CBD.

-It’s a beachside oasis with a genuine community feel, where the neighbours still nod hello and kids are riding bikes or playing cricket together on Sunday afternoon.
+It’s a beachside oasis with a genuine community feel, where the neighbours still nod hello and kids are riding bikes or playing cricket together on Sunday afternoons.